whatsinport

 Sightseeing:

-Being a centre of maritime traffic, the district of Warnemünde comprises numerous navigational aids, the oldest is the lighthouse, which is currently still in use.
+Being a center of maritime traffic, the district of Warnemünde comprises numerous navigational aids, the oldest is the lighthouse, which is currently still in use.
 The lighthouse was built in 1897.
-In the summer, the tower, approximately 37 metres (121 ft) high, allows visitors to enjoy an impressive view over the Baltic Sea and the northern districts of Rostock.
+In the summer, the tower, approximately 37 meters (121 ft) high, allows visitors to enjoy an impressive view over the Baltic Sea and the northern districts of Rostock.
 The nearby Teepott (Teapot) with its slightly curved roof, the resort’s second famous landmark, is an interesting example of East German (DDR) architecture.
 Built in the 1960s and renovated in 2002, it today houses different restaurants and a sea voyage exhibition.

 Warnemünde's acres of fine sand makes a sure fire hit as a holiday resort and this is where the ship docks.
 So if your ambition is no more than a touch of sunbathing and a stroll around the resort then all that is very close by.